ahiyantra/ahiyantra/index.md

 ### Introduction:

-An experienced, versatile & proactive software engineer focusing on robotics, AI/ML, computer vision & computer simulation with hands-on experience in research & development.
-Proficient in python, c#, ROS & various frameworks.
-Currently pursuing a Master's degree for Information Technologies (working on thesis & finishing in mid-2025).
+A versatile & proactive software engineer focusing on robotics, AI/ML, computer vision & computer simulation with hands-on experience in research & development.
+Proficient in python, c#, ROS & various related frameworks.
+Currently pursuing a master's degree for information technologies (working on thesis & finishing in mid-2025).
 Also engaged at a robotics & machine perception laboratory.
 Open to traveling, relocating & onsite work.

 ---